-Lesson #2: Everyone involved must agree on the objective from the start.
+Expert Tip #2: Everyone involved must agree on the objective from the start.

 We set the rental rates so high that we priced ourselves out of the market.
 Finally, we pulled the listing from the third agency and hired a property manager to take care of cleaning and paying the bills.
 It was no longer a cash-flowing asset but a straight-up expense.

 You could call it a rental investment disaster story.
-On the other hand, the apartment is now worth four times what we paid for it.
+On the other hand, the apartment is now worth five times what we paid for it.
 It generates no rental cash flow, but we use the property for family vacations at least once a year.
 I’m happy with the situation; Lief less so.

 Expert Tip #3: A renovation adventure is one of the best ways we’ve found to engage with the local community.